Embroidery Stitch Basics

 Lazy daisy stitch is ideal for sewing pretty flower shapes.
 Sew each lazy daisy stitch around a central point like a French knot to create a flower.

 Bring the thread out at point 1 on the top left image.
 Hold the thread and then insert the needle back into point 1 and then back out at point 2.
-Pull the thread through but keep it under the needle point, to form a loop.
-Fasten the loop by sewing a small stitch over the loop from point 1 to point 2 on the top right image.
+Pull the needle through but keep the thread under the needle point, to form a loop.
+Fasten the loop by sewing a small stitch over the loop at point 2 as shown on the top right of the image.
 Repeat the stitch five times to make a daisy flower shape.
 The stitches can each be joined around a central point or made separately.
 Use a French knot to form the centre of the daisy.

 Lazy Daisy Stitch is used extensively in the Spring Fling Pouch pattern.
 Here it forms the green leaves at the end of the wreath and it’s also used for some of the flowers too.
 You can also see French knots and back stitch here too.